Alexander Robinson, FAAR

 - Phone:(747) 234-8222

-His most recent book, The Spoils of Dust: Reinventing the Lake that Made Los Angeles (AR+D, 2018) is a history, analysis, and design proposal for City of Los Angeles’ attempt to redeem Owens Lake—a lake desiccated by the Los Angeles Aqueduct—without refilling it.
-It was recently reviewed in the science journal, Nature.
-His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser, 2007) is a best-selling treatise on landscapes as material performance systems.
-His upcoming book focuses on active urban infrastructure as open space.
+His most recent book, The Spoils of Dust: Reinventing the Lake that Made Los Angeles (AR+D) is a history, field analysis, and design investigation into Owens Lake.
+The book explores landscape architecture’s role in the City of Los Angeles’ two-billion-dollar attempt to redeem Owens Lake without refilling it.
+It was reviewed in Nature, the Los Angeles Review of Books, and JAE.
+The book’s accompanying design experiment, Greetings from Owens Lake, will soon be on exhibit at the Center of Land Use Interpretation’s Swansea location.
+His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser) is a best-selling treatise on landscapes as high-performance and sustainable systems.

 Alex is a Fellow of the American Academy in Rome.
 He received the Prince Charitable Trust Rome Prize in 2015.
 His design practice, the Office of Outdoor Research, won a Southern California Chapter ASLA Merit Award for the RebArena.
 His design research has been exhibited internationally, including at L.A.C.E., the Center for Land Use Interpretation, University of Michigan, University of Virginia, and Los Angeles City Hall.
 His work has been supported by the Graham Foundation, Foundation for Landscape Studies, Landscape Architecture Foundation, the City of Los Angeles, Lauren Bon and the Metabolic Studio, and others.
 He is also an affiliate of the USC Spatial Sciences Institute and the Wrigley Institute of Environmental Studies.